 Spencer is interested in the history of human relationships with plants and landscapes and how the ever-changing state of these relationships has affected the ways in which people interact with and influence larger ecological systems.

 Spencer’s foundations in landscape design and anthropogenic agro-ecosystems began with the study of plants - traditional pre-colonial land management, ethno-botany, agroforestry, and horticulture - in Central and South America.

-For over a decade Spencer’s professional work with Island Planning Corporation (IPC) has taken him around the world countless times and consisted of a malleable integration of horticulture, design, research, botany, and logistics.
-Spencer spends much of his free time with his wife and two daughters, talking and reading incessantly about plants and collecting, propagating, and growing a wide diversity of ethnobotanically significant species you’ve probably never heard of.
+Since 2007 Spencer’s professional work with Island Planning Corporation (IPC) has taken him around the world countless times and consisted of a malleable integration of horticulture, design, research, botany, and logistics.
+Spencer spends his free time with his wife Katerina and two daughters at home in Sebastopol CA, where he is continuously expanding and managing an extensive and diverse collection of edible, medicinal, useful and ethnobotanically significant tree and perennial species.

 Spencer started working with IPC twelve years ago, the day after he graduated from Antioch College with a self-designed major in Socio-Ecological Sustainability.

 Eric started with IPC in 2010.
 His work involves large landscape project design and implementation in remote locations in a wide variety of climates.
 He develops the support networks for landscape systems through vocational, natural resource and infrastructure development with the primary goal of amplifying native ecology and promoting land stewardship.